- Who We Are

 - Wax, Imy F. & Marybeth Kravets.
 K&W Guide to College for Students with Learning Disabilities or Attention Deficit Disorder, Princeton Review.

-Adapted from LEADER, Summer 2006. © Girl Scouts of the United States of America.
+Adapted from LEADER Magazine. © Girl Scouts of the United States of America.